Airbus for analysts

-For additional information, visit the Airbus Group Investor Relations section on the company's corporate website.
+For additional information, visit the Airbus Group Investor Relations section on its Airbus Group parent company’s corporate website.

-The 2013 commercial results and industrial performance confirmed the benefits of the company’s steps to further increase agility, enhance reactivity, improve the decision-making process, and to simplify processes by reducing interfaces and improving lead-times – which have enabled it to maintain the market leadership position for both single-aisle and widebody jetliners sized at above 100 seats.
+Airbus’ commercial results and industrial performance in 2014 confirmed its capability to meet customer commitments, as well as the benefits of its steps to further increase competitiveness and agility – enabling it to maintain market leadership position for both single-aisle and widebody jetliners sized at above 100 seats.

 Airbus 2014-2033 Global Market Forecast

 Airbus projects a need for 31,358 new passenger and freighter aircraft – valued at over $4.6 trillion – over the next 20 years, based on its latest Global Market Forecast (GMF): “Flying on demand.”

 Unveiled in September 2014, this forward-looking view – which covers the 2014-2033 timeframe – factors in such key market drivers as demographics, trade, tourism flows, oil prices, environmental issues and competition will shape the aviation industry’s continued evolution and expansion.